paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/Course Exercises/README.md

 ### Create anti forgery state token
 Anti-forgery state tokens protect the security of users by preventing anti-forgery attacks.
 The first step is to create unique session token that your client side code returns.

-Now I will add following code to project.py:
+Now I will add following code to project.py to create unique anti-forgery state token:

 ```python
 # Add new imports